-This past May saw the release of the comic Godzilla: Aftershock by Legendary comics.
-Below is a short exclusive interview with the comic’s artist, Drew Johnson, who also provided exclusive sketches!
-Enjoy!
+This past May saw the release of the comic book Godzilla: Aftershock by Legendary comics.
+This publication is a prequel of Godzilla: King of the Monsters (2019), picking the story up shortly after the events of Godzilla (2014).
+Below is a short exclusive interview with the comic’s artist, Drew Johnson, on his work.
+He has also provided exclusive sketches as well.

 How did you come aboard the project and when did work begin?

 I was lucky enough to run into Robert Napton at the comic shop one day.
 We hadn’t seen each other in a while, and while we were catching up, Robert mentioned he had a project he’d been thinking of me for.
 We got together for coffee a couple of days later and he offered me the opportunity to work on AFTERSHOCK.
 It was a prospect too exciting to pass up, so I jumped in with both feet.
 I had worked with Robert and Legendary Comics previously and was thrilled to come back to work with them.
 Work started on the project a few months later after the script was ready, and we had done some design work on Ginshin-Mushi, the Great MUTO Prime.

 What was it like collaborating with Toho and/or Legendary?
 And what sort of guidelines did you have to follow, if any?